-Services that are covered for you What you must pay when you get these services We also cover up to two individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
+Services that are covered for you What you must pay when you get these services We also cover up to two individual 20 to 30 minute, face-to- face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
 We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.
 Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
 For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime. \$0 copayment for Medicare- covered benefits.
-Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as 20% coinsurance for Medicare- covered benefits. ^{††} explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) You pay these amounts until you reach the out-of-pocket maximum.
-Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) \$0 copayment for Medicare- covered benefits. ☐Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) These services will be covered as described in the following sections: Please refer to Inpatient hospital care.
+Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) 20% coinsurance for Medicare- covered benefits. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
+Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) \$0 copayment for Medicare- covered benefits.
+Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) These services will be covered as described in the following sections: Please refer to Inpatient hospital care. ☐Home dialysis equipment and supplies Please refer to Durable medical equipment and related supplies.